Health, Wellness and Learning at Fairgreen

 As a school we have a holistic approach to health and wellbeing; and prioritize the mental social and emotional health of our students, in a number of ways.

-The centre utilises a STEAM approach and enables students to reach a deep understanding of good nutrition in relation to their own wellness through organic and sustainable food production technologies, including solar-powered vertical farms, aquaponics, and other urban farming techniques.
+One of these is through healthy eating and learning about organic and sustainable food production technologies, including solar-powered vertical farms, aquaponics, and other urban farming techniques.

-Promoting the concept of “farm to table,” selecting local ingredients, cooking at home as a family, avoiding processed foods, and adopting exercise for life, the Fairgreen HWLC will enable students to formulate a blueprint for well-being that will continue to serve them for the rest of their lives.
+Promoting the concept of “farm to table,” selecting local ingredients, cooking at home as a family, avoiding processed foods, and adopting exercise for life, the Fairgreen Health Wellness and Learning Programme will enable students to formulate a blueprint for well-being that will continue to serve them for the rest of their lives.

 - Stephen Ritz - South Bronx Educator